Skip to Content

 Shibari ropes

-My journey with different kinds of Shibari rope: the unique qualities, why I use jute or posh, and tips on rope care.
+The different kinds of Shibari rope I use in shibari-tantra: the unique qualities, why I use jute or posh, and tips on rope care.

 Jute shibari rope